Jump to: Register | Course Details | Overview | Instructor | Reviews | CE Credits | Policies | Contact Us | Related Courses | Join Email List

 NJ Certified Public Works Managers (CPWM): 3 Technical and 3 Management Contact Hours

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this course will be awarded 16.0 CEs.
+Participants who complete this education program will be awarded 13.0 NJ Public Health Continuing Education Contact Hours (CEs).

 NJ Land Surveyors: 12 credits